codeporting-translator/Docs/en/native/cs2cpp/developer-guide/codeporting-native-cs2cpp-attributes.md

 ## Overview ##

-There is a number of attributes recognized by CodePorting.Native Cs2Cpp. __These include both widely-known attributes introduced by .NET or third party libraries such as NUnit and special attributes introduced by CodePorting.Native Cs2Cpp__ itself.
+There is a number of attributes recognized by CodePorting.Native Cs2Cpp.
+These include both widely-known attributes introduced by .NET or third party libraries such as NUnit and special attributes introduced by CodePorting.Native Cs2Cpp itself.
 The former attributes can be used in the same way as they are used normally in C# applications.
 The later can be placed into source code manually to prepare the code for porting; they are defined in CsToCppPorter namespace.
 This page summarizes their effects.

 To use an attribute, you must make it visible from your C# code.
 To do so, you should reference CsToCppPorter.Attributes project from the one you are preparing to port.
 Please note that the porting application itself doesn't analyze attribute definitions as they are recognized by names; therefore, inheriting attributes to simplify constructor arguments or for some other reasons won't work.
-Please check more details as following.

-{{<note>}}
-Please note code examples used on this page are for illustration purposes only.
-Efforts were put to keep them as simple as possible.
-Actual porting application output may differ.
-{{</note>}}

 ## CodePorting.Native Cs2Cpp private attributes ##